2 Weeks in Italy The Best 14 Days Italy Itinerary (2024)

 Enjoy Venice canals and pop up the water.

-You should in fact experience the canals in Venice, whatever your budget is.
-It is totally up to you, that you can either pick up the option of Grand Canal through Vaporetto or go for the medium-budget gondola option.
+You should experience the canals in Venice, whatever your budget is.
+It is totally up to you, you can either pick up the option of Grand Canal through Vaporetto or go for the medium-budget gondola option.

 Moreover, If you want to spend extravagantly, choose the private Gondola ride.